Java

 The JVM idea not only allows language interoperability, but allows Java to be implemented almost everywhere.
 A JVM can be:

 When you are building your Java projects, you’ll have access to tens of thousands of classes people have contributed to class repositories out there on the net, in addition to the thousands of classes that come standard with Java.
-Interestingly, the “standard” Java libraries actually vary by platform, of which there are three:
+Interestingly, the “standard” Java libraries actually vary by platform, of which there are three, Or four.
+Or five.
+Depends on how you count them.

 Java ME